sandeepmishratech/oulico.github.io/_posts/2022-01-13-Iteration-the-For-Loop.md

-Loop allows us to automate tasks.

-Let's learn 'The for loop'

 ## 1. Basic

-Loop has 3 parts;
+For Loop has 3 parts;